digital-asset/docs.daml.com/docs/2.10.0/docs/daml/troubleshooting.rst

     pure state100

-This script will have 300 binds, well exceeding the tentative limit of 250 binds.
+This script has 300 binds, well exceeding the tentative limit of 250 binds.
 We can refactor this script to instead define and use a helper ``updateStateOnce``, which runs all three choices together.

-**Note:** In many cases, the compiler will optimize your script to produce an expression that does not break the recursion limit despite having many binds.
+**Note:** In many cases, the compiler optimizes your script to produce an expression that does not break the recursion limit despite having many binds.
 In this example, we have given an intentionally convoluted example that is difficult for the compiler to optimize away.